gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 192.168.1.1 | 00-14-22-01-23-45 | dynamic
 192.168.1.2 | 00-16-17-10-20-30 | dynamic

-2. **tcpdump** : A powerful network packet analyzer used to capture and analyze traffic on a network.
+2. **tcpdump** : A powerful network packet analyzer used to **capture and analyze traffic on a network**.
 It helps to diagnose network issues, monitor network activity, and analyze data being sent and received on a network.

 3. **dig** : Queries the domain name system (DNS) to obtain information about host addresses, mail exchanges, nameservers, and related information.

 4. **ipconfig** : Displays the current TCP/IP network configuration and refresh the DHCP and DNS settings on a given host.

+5. **netstat** : **Displays network connections** for the Transmission Control Protocol (incoming and outgoing), routing tables, and several network interface and network protocol statistics.

+6. **tracert**/**traceroute** : Show details about the path that a packet takes from a host to a target and displays information about each hop in the path.

 # Troubleshooting Physical